danchris1029/Touhou6-Player-DeepQLearning/README.md

 How to run
 ------------
-Start Touhou 6 - Embodiment of Scarlet Devil, run 'train.py' with administrator rights, click the game's window to gain focus on it, and wait for profit.
+Start Touhou 6 - Embodiment of Scarlet Devil, run 'train.py', click the game's window to gain focus on it, and wait for profit.

 About this bot
 -------------